enriquepablo/terms/README.rst

 Here I will describe the Terms language.

+Terms is a declarative language.
+With it you can:
+ * define new words (nouns, verbs, and names);
+ * build facts out of your defined words;
+ * build rules that combine given facts to produce new facts;
+ * perform complex queries.

 To try the given examples, if you have installed Terms, you have to type "terms" in a terminal, and you will get a REPL where you can enter Terms constructs.